Notes to Logical Truth

 2. A terminological warning.
 Sometimes the forms of logical truths, schemata such as (1′)-(3′) or formalized correlates of them (see 2.1 below), are called “logical truths”.
 In what is perhaps the most relaxed technical usage, the theoretical truths that are asserted peculiarly by logic as a science, e.g. “(1) is a logical truth”, are called “logical truths”.
 In what is perhaps the most relaxed non-technical usage, all truths that are more or less obvious are sometimes called “logical truths”.
 Here we will use “logical truth” in the strict technical sense paradigmatically illustrated by (1), (2) and (3).
 In this strict sense only fully interpreted sentences are logical truths (or just truths), and theoretical truths that are asserted peculiarly by logic as a science need not be logical truths.
 This strict usage is also the most frequent philosophical usage.

-5. Tarski's abstract method can be used, and is used, to give similar characterizations of logical truth even for formalized languages which extend Fregean languages.
+7. Tarski's abstract method can be used, and is used, to give similar characterizations of logical truth even for formalized languages which extend Fregean languages.
 The mathematical notions of validity (and derivability) that have been defined for these languages cannot be discussed here.
 For discussion see, among others, the entries on the logic of conditionals, modal logic, and temporal logic.
-Zalta (1988) and Hanson (2006) contain discussion relevant to what we will later call the problem of adequacy for some of these languages.
+Zalta (1988), Hanson (2006), Nelson and Zalta (2012) and Hanson (2014) contain discussion relevant to what we will later call the problem of adequacy for some of these languages.
 Etchemendy (2008) argues against his construal of the Tarskian method noting that a model-theoretic definition of validity based on the notion of a (classical) structure is obviously extensionally inadequate for these languages; Gómez-Torrente (2008) claims that Tarski's use of classical structures was intended only for the characterization of logical truth for extensional languages (though it may fail here for non-obvious reasons).

 Tarski's abstract method is also used by Beall and Restall (2000, 2006) to give the various characterizations of logical truth that on their view (see section 1.1 in the main text) are compatible with the pretheoretic concept of logical truth even for a given fixed Fregean language.

-6. Perhaps a qualification is necessary in view of the fact that sentences like “∃x(x=x)” are usually interpreted as making categorical existence claims, but they are model-theoretically valid.
+8. Perhaps a qualification is necessary in view of the fact that sentences like “$\exists x(x=x)$” are usually interpreted as making categorical existence claims, but they are model-theoretically valid.
 This is due to the usual convention of not contemplating empty universe structures when defining model-theoretic validity.
 But the method for defining validity can be used and the corresponding (6)-type theorem proved for more inclusive conventions (see the entry on free logic).
 See Chihara 1998, §5, for other possible qualifications.